mariorod98/ObsidianVault/Other files/Interview questions.md

 ### Can you give an example of how have you optimized an AI algorithm to improve its performance?

-I am currently working in the procedural generation of a grid world using the
+I am currently working in the procedural generation of a grid world using the Wave Function Collapse algorithm.
+It is an algorithm that generates a grid base on adjacency constraints.

 ### What are your plans for the near future?
 And far future?